-"Other individuals" are people who received a subsidy payment without tax deducted at source, for example: partners, trustees, non-PAYE shareholder-employees, Look-through company owners, students, and home-based childcare providers.
+"Other individuals" are people who received a subsidy payment without tax deducted at source, for example: partners, trustees, Look-through company owners, students, and home-based childcare providers.

 These payments are not subject to GST or ACC levies and should not be included in a GST return.